field-theory/jekyll-category-pages/README.md

 ## Installation and setup

 Installation is straightforward (like other plugins):
-1. Add the plugin to the site's `Gemfile` and configuration file:
+1. Add the plugin to the site's `Gemfile` and configuration file and also install the `jekyll-paginate` gem (the latter is a required dependency even if you don't use it):
-    ```ruby
-    group :jekyll_plugins do
-      gem "jekyll-category-pages"
-    end
-    ```
-    and run `bundle install`.
-If you want to use pagination, also install the `jekyll-paginate` gem:
     ```ruby
     group :jekyll_plugins do
       gem "jekyll-paginate"